Photo by Catfish Charlies (Dubuque, IA)

 Voted the best fish in the Coulee region!
-Try an all-you-can-eat Friday special with beer battered or broiled fish options.
+Try cod, walleye, or perch every Friday with beer battered or broiled fish options.
 Visitors who dine between 3pm and 6pm should order Happy Hour margaritas and long island pints!

 Huck Finn’s on the Water (La Crosse, WI)

 Summer river travelers will appreciate this outdoor dining venue!
 Grab a seat and eat riverside with their “off the hook” menu.
 Walleye, catfish cheeks, ocean cod, lake perch, and more!

 Catfish Charlie’s (Dubuque, IA)

 Craving some Mississippi catfish?
 Charlie’s was voted the number one seafood restaurant in Dubuque!
 Their menu offers a variety of fish options, as well as their famous long island ice teas.

 Costa del Mar Mariscos Mexican Grill & Seafood (Davenport, IA)